CPF Retirement Account: What Are the Different Retirement Sums in Singapore?

 Of course, financially-savvy retirees may choose to withdraw a larger lump sum at age 55 to invest in other retirement income assets.

-It’s a good idea to diversify your retirement portfolio, but please make sure your investments are relatively safe!
-Don’t blow it all on horse betting and cryptocurrency, is what we’re saying.
+It’s a good idea to diversify your retirement portfolio, but just make sure your investments are relatively safe given you’re about to retire!

 Will my retirement payments stop if my CPF Retirement Account runs out of money?

-The short answer is — no, this won’t happen if you’re on CPF LIFE.
+The short answer is “no”, this won’t happen if you’re on CPF LIFE.

 CPF LIFE guarantees retirement payouts for life, regardless of how much remains in your account in old age.
-So even if you manage to live till the age of 150, you will still continue to receive payouts.
+So, even if you manage to live till the age of 150, you will still continue to receive payouts.

 Is CPF LIFE the same as the Retirement Sum Scheme?

 CPF LIFE is the primary retirement income scheme for all CPF members.
 It replaces the old Retirement Sum Scheme, which is currently being phased out.
+As the CPF describes it on its site, “CPF LIFE is an insurance product, not an investment product”.

 Given that 1 in 3 Singaporeans live past 90 years old, this makes the Retirement Sum Scheme much less attractive than CPF LIFE.

 To calculate your exact CPF LIFE payouts, you can use the CPF LIFE Estimator to check how much you can get.
-Or, read our tome on CPF LIFE: Monthly Payouts, Plans & Minimum Sums
+Or, read our tome on CPF LIFE: Monthly Payouts, Plans & Minimum Sums.

 What if I can’t meet the Basic Retirement Sum?